ahnguyen09/Car-ND-Projects/CarND-Behavioral-Cloning-P3/README.md

 Files description:
 * behavioral_cloning.ipynb - Notebook used to import,explore and train
 * drive.py - Script to run train model in autonomous mode
-* model.h5 - My trained Keras model
+* modelV2D.h5 - My trained Keras model

+To run the model in simulation mode:
+1) Activate carnd anaconda enviroment
+2) Change to path of drive.p
+3) Run python drive.p modelV2D.h5
+4) Launch Unity Simulator
+5) Click on Autonomous Mode

 #### The Project
 The goals / steps of this project are the following: